BSY govt likely to rename Indira Canteen to Kempegowda Canteen

 Karnataka Bypoll 2019: BJP fields 13 disqualified MLAs; future ministers, says Yediyurappa

-Anil Kumar, the BBMP commissioner, earlier in press conference said that the BJP government has invalidated the appeal of BBMP for grant of at least 50% to run the Indira Canteen.
-But the finance department had agreed to give maximum of 25% grant.
+Anil Kumar, the BBMP (Brugat Bengaluru Mahanagara Palike) commissioner, earlier in a press conference said that the BJP government has invalidated the appeal of BBMP for grant of at least 50 per cent to run the Indira Canteen.
+But the finance department had agreed to give a maximum of 25 per cent grant.